-\Screening requires that the following actions be taken prior to collection efforts.
+Screening requires that the hospital take the following actions prior to beginning collection efforts.
 HSCRC understands that some outstanding accounts for patients who have not completed a financial assistance application, or whose eligibility for financial assistance cannot be determined, may be written off to bad debt and sent to a collection agency.
-The hospital is responsible to ensure that the collection agency conducts a search of publicly available records before collection activity begins.
+The hospital is responsible for ensuring that the collection agency conducts a search of publicly available records before collection activity begins.
 To document that this search has been conducted appropriately, the hospital must show that it or its agent acting on behalf of the hospital has performed the following steps:

 - 1. Attempted to initiate in person contact with the patient informing him/her of the availability of financial assistance and inquire of possible need.
 (Note: sending the information sheet with the hospital bill does not satisfy this step) - 2.
-Compared the patient's income to the federal poverty level.\\ - 3.
-Determined whether the patient is an active participant in a means-tested social services program that may qualify him/her for financial assistance.\\ - 4.
-If the Hospital is a participant, determined whether the patient is eligible for Medicaid under the "Hospital Presumptive Eligibility" provision of the ACA. - \\Can be achieved through:
+Compared the patient's income to the federal poverty level. - 3.
+Determine whether the patient is an active participant in a means-tested social services program that may qualify him/her for financial assistance (see item #7 below). - 4.
+Determine whether the patient is eligible for Medicaid.

+Can be achieved through: